pawel-lewtak/coding-dojo-template/README.md

 # Coding Dojo Template

-Use this repository as a template for coding dojo.
+Use this repository as a template for coding dojo project.
-Chose proper branch for language of your choice.